NataliaSirera/myreads/README.md

 # MyReads: A Book Tracking App

-MyReads is a web app created using React.js as a part of the Udacity's React Nanodegree program.
+MyReads is a web app created using React.js as a part of the [Udacity's React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

+## About

-It represents a bookcase to store books and tracks what you're reading.
+MyReads represents a bookcase to store books and tracks what you're reading.
 It has three shelves:

 - Currently Reading
 - Want to Read